-These furnace models are designed for conventional up flow residential central forced air heating systems, to be installed in either of the following ways:
+These furnace models are designed for conventional upflow residential central forced air heating systems, to be installed in either of the following ways:

-1. Supplementary "Add-On" Furnace Application (See FIG. 1)
+1. Supplementary "Add-on" Furnace Application (See Figure 1)

-As a supplementary furnace, these models are connected in parallel to a conventional primary furnace system, using present ductwork to distribute woodheated air throughout the home.
-As long as the heat produced by the supplementary furnace keeps the living area temperature above the setting on the primary furnace wall thermostat, the primary furnace should not burn any gas, oil or use any electricity beyond that required to run the primary distribution blower.
+As a supplementary furnace, these models are connected in parallel to a conventional primary furnace system, using present ductwork to distribute wood-heated air throughout the home.
+As long as the heat produced by the supplementary furnace keeps the living area temperature above the setting on the primary furnace wall thermostat, the primary furnace should not burn any gas, oil, or use any electricity beyond that required to run the primary distribution blower.
 Should the wood fire fail to provide sufficient heat, however, the primary furnace will begin operating as usual.

-2. Central Furnace Application (See FIG. 2)
+2. Central Furnace Application (See Figure 2)

 This furnace also may be used as a freestanding central furnace, with its own plenums and ductwork.
-The double 550-cfm blowers provided with this furnace are often sufficient to provide air distribution for average size homes with relatively normal size duct runs.
-NOTE: A large side-mounted multi-speed blower (DAKA #218) may be required for larger homes with longer ductwork.
+The large multi-speed blower provided with this furnace is sufficient to provide air distribution for most homes.
 As wood burning requires periodic attention, use of this unit as a central furnace is somewhat inconvenient and requires a second heating system (electric baseboard, vented gas room heaters, etc.) to act as a backup.